semaphoreci/docs/docs/essentials/pipeline-queues.md

           - make deploy
 ```

-In this example, if the pipeline is triggered from the master branch it will be
+In this example, if the pipeline is triggered by a push to the master branch it
-assigned to the queue called `Production` that is defined in the scope of the
+will be assigned to the queue called `Production`.
+This queue is defined in the
-organization and can be shared with other projects.
+scope of the organization and it can be shared with other projects.

 With that queue configuration, we will achieve that only one production deployment
 is possible at any given time in the whole organization.

-On the other hand, if the pipeline is triggered from any git tag it will be
+On the other hand, if the pipeline is triggered by any git tag it will be
-assigned to the queue called `Image build queue` that is specific to that project.
+assigned to the queue called `Image build queue` specific to that project.

 That should ensure that images are built and pushed in chronological order.

+The third configuration has a "catch-all" condition and it is applied if none of
-If neither of the conditions above is true (which is the case for all non-master
+the conditions from the previous configurations is true.

+That is the case for all pipelines triggered by a push to any non-master branch
-branches and pull request) the third configuration will be used since its
-condition is always true and pipelines will be run in parallel.
+or any pull request so those pipelines will run in parallel.

 ## See also

+- [Deploying with promotions][deploying-with-promotions]
 - [Auto-cancel previous pipelines in the queue][auto-cancel]
 - [Defining 'when' conditions](https://docs.semaphoreci.com/reference/conditions-reference)
-- [Deploying with promotions][deploying-with-promotions]

 [queue-reference]: https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#queue
 [cond-queue-defs-reference]:https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#conditional-queue-configurations